EvZissel/LoBCoD/README.md

 | Module                    | Description
 |---------------------------|---
 | LoBCoD.m                  | The main function that implements the batch LoBCoD algorithm
-| Demo.m                    | A demo script demonstrates the batch LoBCoD on the 'Fruit' dataset
+| Demo.m                    | A demo script demonstrates the batch LoBCoD on the `Fruit` dataset
 | LoBCoD_online.m           | A function that implements the online LoBCoD algorithm
-| Demo_online.m             | A demo script demonstrates the online LoBCoD on a subset of 'mirflickr' dataset
+| Demo_online.m             | A demo script demonstrates the online LoBCoD on a subset of `mirflickr` dataset
 | inpainting_LoBCoD.m       | A function that implements the inpainting application
 | Demo_inpainting.m         | A demo script demonstrates implementation for inpainting
 | Demo_Multi_Focus_Fusion.m | A demo script for implementation of multi-focus image fusion